 When applying to naturalise or register as a British citizen, adults and children aged ten or over must meet what is known as the ‘good character’ requirement.

-The British Nationality Act 1981 sets out the requirements that applicants aged ten or over must meet in order to successfully naturalise or register as a British citizen.
-One of the requirements necessitates applicants to show that they are of good character.
+One of the requirements is that applicants must show they are of ‘good character’.
 The Act does not provide a definition of ‘good character’.
 However, Home Office guidance provides an overview of the factors that will be considered.
-These factors are:

 - criminality;